 - The “I” in Cincy SC’s EPIC core values stands for “integrity” and that includes honoring our commitments.
 We feel that allowing a player to back out of a commitment because they are not happy about something sends the wrong message to our young people.

 - A player leaving can have serious negative impacts on their teammates, including the possibility that players are left without a team to play on for the rest of the year, and a team that can’t fulfill tournament or league commitments.

 - The club signs contracts and takes on costs on an annual basis for uniforms, player registrations, field rentals, coach compensation, leagues & tournaments, and administrative fees.
 These don’t go away if a player leaves.

 If a player wishes to transfer mid-year, we first ask that the player and family consider the above reasons and perhaps choose to exercise their player’s right to choose during the normal tryout period at the end of May.
-If the decision is still to transfer mid-year, we require the following for transfers into or out of Cincy SC:
+If the decision is still to request a transfer, we require the following in order to transfer out of Cincy SC:

-- The player communicate this decision directly to their coach(es) and then to their teammates.
+- The player communicate this decision directly to club directors, their coach(es), and then to their teammates.

 - The parents ensure that the player’s account is paid in full for the year (note: we may consider waiving the final payment in some circumstances, such as when the player can be fairly easily replaced by a new player).

-- The player considers donating their uniform to the club (to be used for a replacement player or guest player)
+- The player returns their uniform to the club (to be used for a replacement player or guest player)

-- If U10 or older, the player completes this transfer form: BPYSL Player Transfer Form
+- The player completes this transfer form: BPYSL Player Transfer Form